-haviour, contrasting strongly with their brethren of Hudson's Strait.
+February, the look-out on board the "Hecla" reported that a party of strange people were advancing over the ice towards the ship, from the westward.
+The glass being directed towards them, they were found to be Esquimaux, and some appearance of huts, at a distance of about two miles in the same direction, was then, for the first time, discovered.
+Parry, with two or three officers, and a few men, at once set out to meet their unexpected visitors, with whom they were, shortly, on most intimate terms.
+Nothing could exceed their orderly and quiet behaviour, contrasting strongly with their brethren of Hudson's Strait.
 They appeared, at a distance, to have arms in their hands, but these proved, on nearer inspection, to be a few blades of whalebone, intended as a peace-offering, or for barter.
 Some of the women of the party, whose handsome clothes of deerskin attracted the notice of the officers, began, to the astonishment of the latter, to strip, for the purpose of selling their garments, though the thermometer was at 23° below zero.
-It soon appeared, however, that there was nothing very dreadful in the matter, as each had a complete double suit.
-Parry now expressed, by signs, his wish to accompany them to their huts, with which request they willingly complied, some going on before to fasten up the dogs, lest they should run away at the sight of so many strange faces.
-The Esquimaux village, if it may be so called, consisted of five huts, with a complete establishment of canoes, sledges, and dogs, and about sixty men, women, and children, seemingly as settled as if they had been there for months.
-It puzzled Parry, not a little, to divine how they had escaped notice on board the ships, where so many eves were continually on the look out for anything that could afford variety or interest.
+It soon appeared, however, that there was nothing very dreadful in the matter, as each had a complete double suit. now expressed; by signs, his wish to accompany them to their huts, with which request they willingly complied, some going on before to fasten up the dogs, lest they should run away at the sight of so many strange faces.
+The Esquimaux village, if it may be so called, consisted of five huts, with a complete establishment of canoes, sledges, and dogs, and about sixty men, women, and children, seemingly as settled as if they had been there for months. puzzled Parry, not a little, to divine how they had escaped notice on board the ships, where so many eyes were continually on the look out for anything that could afford variety or interest.
 But the problem was solved some days after, when, having requested their newly-made friends to go through the process of building a hut, it was accomplished so speedily, as to show that a very few hours would suffice to complete the whole village as it stood.
 The party now entered one of the huts, all of which were formed entirely of snow and ice.
-After creeping through two low passages, having each its arched doorway, they found themselves in a small circular apartment, of which the roof was a perfect arched From this room three doorways led to as dome. many others of a similar form, lighted by round windows of ice, neatly fitted into the roof.
-The women were seated on their beds of skins, each with her little fireplace or lamp, and surrounded by her domestic utensils, while the children crept behind their mothers, alarmed at the sound of unknown voices, and the sight of so many strangers.
+After creeping through two low passages, having each its arched doorway, they found themselves in a small circular apartment, of which the roof was a perfect arched dome.
+From this room three doorways led to as many others of a similar form, lighted by round windows of ice, neatly fitted into the roof. women were seated on their beds of skins, each with her little fireplace or lamp, and surrounded by her domestic utensils, while the children crept behind their mothers, alarmed at the sound of unknown voices, and the sight of so many strangers.